AlexRoar/DAIM/README.md

 ## Beta: what's ready?

 You can use it for keeping your Database connections organized and single.
+At first, you need to setup the framework:
 ```php
 use DAIM\Core\Connection;
 use DAIM\Core\Credentials;

 $cred = new Credentials();
 $cred->setHost(host);
 $cred->setUsername(username);